ericcobb/SQL-Server-Index-Insight-Scripts/README.md

 # Index Insight Scripts
 A collection of scripts to use with indexes in SQL Server
+## Find Filtered Indexes
+A simple query that will provide a list of filtered indexes, with the schema and table, as well as the actual filter used in the index.
+It is database specific, so it will need to be run against every database you want to view filtered indexes on.
 ## FK Index Generator
 A basic script that generates nonclustered indexes to support existing Foreign Key constraints in a SQL Server database.